Skip to main content

 • loop():

-• Copy the current time string to previousTimeString for the next comparison.
+• Copies the current date-time string to previousTimeString for the next comparison.

 07_LVGL_Measuring_voltage